How website projects work

 Common reasons a site may not load

-The site requires a login
+The site is behind a private login

 What to try